ActiveNick/BingTranslateDemo/README.md

 Microsoft Translator API in Azure data Market (up to 2M characters / month free): http://datamarket.azure.com/dataset/bing/microsofttranslator

-You need to obtain a valid application key from the Azure Marketplace, see http://msdn.microsoft.com/en-us/library/hh454950.aspx for details
+You need to obtain a valid application key from the Azure Marketplace, see http://msdn.microsoft.com/en-us/library/hh454950.aspx for details.
 THE TRANSLATOR CALLS WILL FAIL UNTIL YOU REPLACE THE TWO VALUES BELOW WITH YOUR OWN ID & SECRET in the class Translator.cs (BingAPILibrary PCL project).
 SEE THE LINKS ABOVE FOR INSTRUCTIONS